ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ### 2.2.
 Certificate sign requests and root of trust

-In this task, we take a look for a so called **Trust Chain**; how different entities can be tied together with using other certificate as issuer for another one, to create so called certificate chains.
+In this task, we'll take a look for a so called **a chain of trust**; how different entities can be tied together by using other certificate as issuer for another one, to create so called certificate chains.
+These certificates are created by using private keys; similar keys than we created in the previous task.

 On DCC, trust chain contains usually three entities; Country Signing Certificate Authority (CSCA), Document Signer Certificate (DSC) and finally the electronic health certificate itself.

-There is usually only one CSCA per country, but there can be multiple DSC issuers.
+CSCA can be usually thought as root certificate, DSC as intermediate certificate and DCC as end-user certificate.

+There can be one or more CSCA and DSC issuers per country.

+#### Task 2.2.1.
+Generating certificate chains

+Let's create a sample certification chain.
+Consult OpenSSL cookbook for certificate sign requests.

+Your task is to create root certificate, intermediate certificate and end-user certificate.
+We will be using different key for each certificate.
+This is only for testing purposes and you should use the best available algorithm in your real life scenario.

+Workflow is following.
+Use keys from the previous task.

+  1. Use Ed25519 key for creating the root certificate
+  2. Use ECDSA key with `secp256r1` curve for intermediate certificate and use previous root certificate as issuer
+  3. Finally use RSA key with at least 4096 bit key size for end-user certificate.
+Use intermediate certificate as issuer.

+  > Show commands and return public keys and as mark of completion of this part.
+Certificates will be used later on.

+#### Task 2.2.2.
+Understanding certificate chains

 If you are curious how DCC works in Finland:
   * Based on the [EU DCC.](https://dvv.fi/-/digi-ja-vaestotietovirasto-toteuttaa-eu-koronatodistusten-tarkastuspalvelun-suomeen?languageId=en_US)
   * "CSCA" in Finland for DCC (VRK CA for Social Welfare and Health Care Service Providers): https://dvv.fi/en/ca-certificates
     * Official CSCA, but for different purposes https://poliisi.fi/en/csca

-  * DCC:s in Finland are issued by Kela (kanta.fi), which is DSC issuer.
+  * DCC:s in Finland are issued by Kela (kanta.fi), which is the final DSC issuer.
 More details available [here.](https://www.kanta.fi/en/system-developers/eu-koronatodistuksen-verifiointi)

-#### Task 2.2.1.
-Understanding certificate chains

-It seems to be hard to find the official link for the public certificate, but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
+It seems to be hard to find the official link for the Finnish DCC public certificate, but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
 We will use that as an example.

 By using command line, we can download public trust list as following: